rosslibby/onelive-js-test/README.md

   6. Commmit your changes to the `develop` branch with a meaningful commit message
   7. Push your changes to the `develop` branch

+**Things you do NOT need to do**
+  - Anything involving the dotenv module (already set up on line #3 in `app.js`)
+  - Any REST action beyond the first example in the module documentation (below)

 **Task**

 Build an application in the `app.js` file that does the following: